How Long to Stay in Paris?

-- For shorter stays in Paris, book your accommodation in the central districts of Paris.
 For longer stays, it does not matter where you stay in Paris as long as you are near a metro station.
 Check out the best neighborhoods to stay in Paris depending on the type of your trip.
 With longer stays, you can also decide to rent a home from home.
 Check out these apartments with Eiffel Tower view for the perfect vacation in Paris.

 Before arriving in Paris, decide what are the sights and activities that you really want to do and stick to them.